-Where a licensee considers, and can provide evidence to support, extra decommissioning costs, the licensee may give written notice to Ofgem of such occurrence and must include in that notice its proposed adjustment values.
+Where a licensee considers, and can provide evidence to support extra decommissioning costs, the licensee may give written notice to Ofgem of such occurrence as soon as reasonably practicable (further specifications set out in special condition 7) and must include in that notice its proposed adjustment values.
 The licence sets out further details of what the notice must contain and the process to be followed.